cklaucke/genloppy/doc/processor/REQ_sync.md

 *   related to: R-PROCESSOR-API-002

 # R-PROCESSOR-SYNC-003: Callbacks #
-The list sync processor SHALL add a callback `process` for `sync` log entries.
+The list sync processor SHALL add a callback `process` for entry type `sync`.

 *   related to: R-PROCESSOR-API-003